-POLICY 7.24.1 Proceeds may be used to pay for educational programs which promote nature conservation in the HFN community.
-7.24.2 Proceeds may be used to pay for the development and operation of facilities which preserve, restore and improve wildlife and its habitat (see Section 7.17).
-7.24.3 Proceeds may be used to pay for the treatment of injured or damaged domesticated or wild animals, birds, insects or plants.
-7.24.4 Proceeds must not be used to pay for the treatment, support, breeding or promotion of animals, birds, insects or plants for commercial profit.
-7.24.5 Proceeds must not be used to support a particular breed or species of animal for hobby, recreational, social or commercial purposes.
-7.24.6 Proceeds must not be used to pay for any costs affiliated with commercial activities such as the trapping or camping industry.
+- 7.24.1 Proceeds may be used to pay for educational programs which promote nature conservation in the HFN community. - 7.24.2 Proceeds may be used to pay for the development and operation of facilities which preserve, restore and improve wildlife and its habitat (see Section 7.17). - 7.24.3 Proceeds may be used to pay for the treatment of injured or damaged domesticated or wild animals, birds, insects or plants. - 7.24.4 Proceeds must not be used to pay for the treatment, support, breeding or promotion of animals, birds, insects or plants for commercial profit. - 7.24.5 Proceeds must not be used to support a particular breed or species of animal for hobby, recreational, social or commercial purposes. - 7.24.6 Proceeds must not be used to pay for any costs affiliated with commercial activities such as the trapping or camping industry.

-DATE ISSUED: April 1, 2015 AUTHORITY: Original signed by
+Original signed by DATE ISSUED: March 26, 2024 AUTHORITY: Susan Green

-Susan Green